apache/incubator-brooklyn/docs/start/walkthrough/index.md

 The "dependent inter-process configuration" -- giving the database's URL to the webapps -- we'll do here with a JVM system property, but you're free to use any mechanism you wish.
-Under the covers, ``valueWhenAttributeReady`` is monitoring a sensor from MySQL and generating a string to pass to the webapp software processes;
+Under the covers, ``attributeWhenReady`` is monitoring a sensor from MySQL and generating a string to pass to the webapp software processes; ``formatString`` is a similar utility that returns a string once all of its parts have been resolved.
-due to the use of closures, the Brooklyn webapp entities will automatically block "at the last moment" when the value is needed (but after e.g. the VMs have been provisioned, to speed things up).
+Due to the use of futures, the Brooklyn webapp entities will automatically block "at the last moment" when the value is needed (but after e.g. the VMs have been provisioned, to speed things up).

 {% highlight java %}
-public class WebClusterDatabaseExample extends AbstractApplication {
+public class WebClusterDatabaseExample extends ApplicationBuilder {
-    ControlledDynamicWebAppCluster webCluster = new ControlledDynamicWebAppCluster(this,
-        war: "classpath://hello-world-webapp.war");
+    protected void doBuild() {

-    MySqlNode mysql = new MySqlNode(this,
+        MySqlNode mysql = createChild(BasicEntitySpec.newInstance(MySqlNode.class)
-        creationScriptUrl: "classpath://visitors-database-setup.sql");

-    {
-        web.factory.configure(
-            httpPort: "8080+",
-            (JBoss7Server.JAVA_OPTIONS):
-                // -Dbrooklyn.example.db.url="jdbc:mysql://192.168.1.2:3306
-                //     /visitors?user=brooklyn\\&password=br00k11n"
-                ["brooklyn.example.db.url": valueWhenAttributeReady(mysql, MySqlNode.MYSQL_URL,
-                    { "jdbc:"+it+"visitors?user=brooklyn\\&password=br00k11n" }) ]);
+                .configure(MySqlNode.CREATION_SCRIPT_URL, "classpath://visitors-database-setup.sql"));

+        ControlledDynamicWebAppCluster web = createChild(BasicEntitySpec.newInstance(ControlledDynamicWebAppCluster.class)
+                .configure("memberSpec", BasicEntitySpec.newInstance(JBoss7Server.class)
+                        .configure("httpPort", "8080+")
+                        .configure("war", WAR_PATH)
+                        .configure(javaSysProp("brooklyn.example.db.url"),
+                                formatString("jdbc:%s%s?user=%s\\&password=%s",
+                                        attributeWhenReady(mysql, MySqlNode.MYSQL_URL), DB_TABLE, DB_USERNAME, DB_PASSWORD))));
     }
 }
 {% endhighlight %}